keiran-rowell/keiran-rowell.github.io/_drafts/2023-04-13-picking-an-active-space.md

 Once identified, these orbitals of interest need to be rotated into the active space.
 The orbitals which are considered in the active space are those nearest the HOMO/LUMO frontier according to the ($n$,$m$) active space chosen.
 The ($n$,$m$) nomenclature means enough occupied molecular orbitals to host $n$ electrons are treated as active.
 These are taken from the HOMO index and those sequentially below.
 The number of virtual orbitals in the active space is $m$ less the number of active occupied orbitals, and they are indexed from the LUMO and those sequentially above it.

 ### Performing CASSCF and MECI calculations
 The easiest way to perform this active space selection with the orbitals in the correct index is to interchange orbitals read in from the NBO checkpoint file.
-This process is illustrated in \autoref{code:CAS_S0} --- interchanging as an example orbitals 9 and 25, as well as 40 and 31.
+This process is illustrated in the example Gaussian input file below --- interchanging as an example orbitals 9 and 25, as well as 40 and 31.

-Note: before running \autoref{code:CAS_S0}, copy the checkpoint file containing NBOs from \autoref{code:save_NBOs} to have same name as the checkpoint filename used in \autoref{code:CAS_S0} so the CASSCF calculation can read in the correct NBOs.
-The molecular geometry does not need to be supplied in \autoref{code:CAS_S0} since it is read from the checkpoint file.
+Note: before running the input file below, copy the checkpoint file containing the saved NBOs to have same name as the checkpoint filename used here, so the CASSCF calculation can read in the correct NBOs.
+The molecular geometry does not need to be supplied since it is read from the checkpoint file.

 The \texttt{iop(5/7=$N$)} keyword sets the amount of CASSCF convergence cycles used.
 While this can be increased, a slow or difficult to converge CASSCF calculation is often indicative of a poor active space.
 In some large molecules convergence can be slow, but if the energy is seen to be monotonically decreasing with each cycle then simply increasing the amount of available cycles may be all that is needed.